 At King’s, we are deeply committed to making the university an inclusive, welcoming and inspiring place to work and study.
 We encourage and welcome applications from across the community and all appointments are made solely on merit.

 The MRC provides a stipend and PhD registration fees at UK/EU student rate, research expenses and a contribution towards travel.
-The MRC does not pay fees at the overseas rate; please check your eligibility on the MRC website.
+The MRC does not pay fees at the overseas rate.
+Applicants must meet UK residency requirement.
+Please check your eligibility on the MRC website.

 PhD projects will be typically supervised by two scientists in the Centre, most typically a neuroscientist and a clinical scientist.
 These are examples of indicative projects for the academic year 17/18.